PPF is one of the Best investment tool -both on ROI and Tax angle

 So, what are the rules relating to premature withdrawal from or closure of PPF?

 A PPF account matures after 15 years from the year of account opening.
 You can make premature partial withdrawals or close the account prematurely – any time after five years from the end of the financial year in which the account was opened.
-Suppose you opened a PPF account in January 2018, that is, in FY 2018.
-Then, you can prematurely withdraw from or close your account only after five years from the end of FY 2018 (31 March 2018), that is, from FY23 (after 31 March 2022).
+Suppose you opened a PPF account in January 2023, that is, in FY 2022-23.
+Then, you can prematurely withdraw from or close your account only after five years from the end of FY 2022-23 (31 March 2023), that is, from FY 2027-28 (after 31 March 2027).